wp-plugins/powerpress/readme.txt

 * *User Role Management: Control which users in your blog can podcast.
 * **Custom Post Types: Use the new Custom Post Types feature found in WordPress 3.0
 * Diagnostics: Check to see if your server is configured to support all of the available features in PowerPress.
-* WordPress MU: Blubrry PowerPress is compatible with [WordPress MU](http://mu.wordpress.org/)
+* WordPress MultiSite: Blubrry PowerPress is compatible with WordPress MultiSite (Previously WordPress MU)

 *User Role Management requires a separate plugin to manage WordPress Roles and Capabilities.